- Edmonson

 MUSIC

-Music curriculum includes singing, reciting rhymes and poetry, and movement.
-Students are introduced to signing and pitch, rhythm, beat, and inherent musical patterns.
+The music curriculum includes singing, reciting rhymes and poetry, and movement.
+Learners are introduced to singing, pitch, rhythm, beat, and inherent musical patterns.